50 Free Things to Do in Tampa with Kids

 Take a Mini Train Ride Around Largo Central Park

-It isn’t always free to take a mini train ride around Largo Central Park.
-However, it is free on the first weekend of every month.
+Taking a mini train ride around Largo Central Park isn’t always free but it is free on the first weekend of every month.
+Themed rides are also available around the holidays.

 Listen to Live Music at the Curtis Hixon Waterfront Park